 The Commission, within its report, has included a draft bill to be submitted to the Government for consideration in which these recommendations are made.
 Therefore it will still be some time before the Law Commission’s recommendations are put into practice.

-Should you require any advice in relation to pre or post nuptial agreements, or indeed any other matters, then please contact Amanda Owens or another member of the family team at Steeles Law.
+Should you require any advice in relation to pre or post nuptial agreements, or indeed family-related matters, then please contact the team by email firstname.lastname@example.org or by calling 01603 598000.